-Operation Popeye – Weather Was Modified In The Vietnam War
+US Modified The Weather During The Vietnam War

 Youtube video by aussiegirlonamission

-- Palestinian Scientist Jailed For Anti-Israeli Comments On Social Media - October 9, 2016
+- Germany To Boost Palestine Aid Funding After Cuts By US - August 31, 2018

-- Yemen: Thousands Protest Deadly Saudi Attack On Funeral In Sanaa - October 9, 2016
+- US Modified The Weather During The Vietnam War - August 31, 2018

-- Operation Popeye – Weather Was Modified In The Vietnam War - October 9, 2016
+- Pentagon To Train Saudi Pilots On US Soil Amid Outrage Over Yemen Carnage - August 31, 2018